SoftUni-Internal/interactive-content/EN/00-Syntax-Functions-Statements/01-Introduction-to-JavaScript.md

 Variables that are not defined at all are considered `Undeclared` and trying to access such variables results in a **Reference Error**.

 In summary variables can contain:
-- primitive data values
+- Primitive data values
-- non-primitive data values (references in memory)
+- Non-primitive data values (references in memory)
-- undeclared
+- Undeclared
-- undefined
+- Undefined

 ## Declaring Variables